chrisdone/emacs-config/README.md

     $ cabal install present

-Optionally, for experimental type of subexpression:
+Optionally, for experimental type of subexpression (so you can use `M-x shm/type-of-node`):

     $ git clone https://github.com/bennofs/hdevtools.git && cd hdevtools && cabal install